 To test traffic, you can initiate traffic from either side towards the remote, and if you have configured everything correctly, you will see the traffic is going across the tunnel.

 The tunnel has been working fine.
-As you can see, I was able to ping from a Local client, 10.100.0.50 to the remote side IP address 10.200.0.10, which is the PFsense LAN side IP address and one of the other hosts on the LAN side 10.200.0.50, and it worked just fine.
+As you can see, I was able to ping from a fortigate Local linux client, 10.100.2.62 to the remote side IP address 10.200.2.5, which is the PFsense LAN side IP address.

 Check the logs on fortigate.